zle0o/Slot-Bot-v1/README.md

 **Slot Bot** is a fully-featured **Discord bot** for managing premium slots within a community or server.
 Built with Python and `discord.py`, it automates slot creation, renewals, pings, role assignment, and more.
 Created and maintained by **zle0o**.

 > 🛡️ **Warning**: This bot interacts with server roles, channels, and permissions.
-Use it only with proper understanding and access rights.
+Use it only with proper understanding.

 ---